settermjd/basic-ivr-php/README.md

     ```bash
     ngrok http 8080
     ```
-8. Go to the [Active numbers](https://www.twilio.com/console/phone-numbers/incoming) page in the Twilio Console.
+8. Go to the [Active numbers][active-numbers] page in the Twilio Console.
 9. Click your Twilio phone number.
 10. Go to the **Configure** tab and find the **Voice Configuration** section.
 11. In the **A call comes in** row, select the **Webhook** option.